mulesoft-consulting/api-config-tool/README.md

 }]
 ```

-Here is an example of basic authentication with a simple authentication manager:
+Here is an example of basic authentication with a simple authentication manager for Mule 3:

 ```
 [{